rancher/fleet/docs/bundle-diffs.md

   ],
 ```

-Within each ValidatingWebhook the fields that need to be ignore are as follows:
+Within each ValidatingWebhook, the fields that need to be ignore are as follows:

 ```
     {